uptonking/note4yaoo/lib-ide-app-community-architecture.md

 - why isn't the compiler incremental?
   - It doesn’t need to be / it is, depending on perspective.
 The C# compiler, for example, has what’s called a “semantic speculative model” wherein it will use various heuristics to know when you need to re-typecheck things or not (e.g., editing just the body of a method without changing a type signature kicks off much less work than if you also change the return type).
 But it’s also just really fucking fast and will use as many threads as you want it to, so it can also be kinda moot too.
 Very rarely is the compiler actually a bottleneck in the C# case, but could be in others.

+- Source-code can be stored in a database of course.
+But I think this is about having source-code express the data.
+In a sense SQL does that already with its data-definition language subset.
+Or maybe I misunderstood?

 - This is a well composed idea.
 This reminds me slightly of (Rich's?)
 Codeq https://github.com/Datomic/codeq although codeq is only outlining code/scm relationships and not syntax trees etc. I think I was always hoping codeq would add something like this (for doing what you are doing to validate forms) but the input mechanism probably needed more hammock time

 - 💡 It's not a new approach but actually a very old one.